Daily999/LangLink/ReadMe.md

 ### Translation Data

 - Place translation files into the loading directory (default is `StreamingAssets/LangLink`)
-- Default file format is TSV; you can specify other formats via `LangLink.TargetFileFormat = "*.tsv"`
+- Default file format is CSV; you can specify other formats via `LangLink.TargetFileFormat = "*.csv"`
 - Filename format: `<locale>_<tableName>`:
     - `locale` is the language name, which will appear in Unity’s language list
     - `tableName` corresponds to the table name in Unity Localization